 These exercises focus on building strength, as well as improving speed and power.

 Recovery is essential for any elite athlete.
 It keeps their bodies fit, strong, and it’s one of the main combatants of injury.
 Players go above and beyond to ensure that they recover their legs after training and games.
-Here are some of the best methods:
+The top players get massages after every work-out, with this cool massage gun on Amazon you can treat yourself.
+Here are some of the other best methods:

 Performed immediately after a game or at the end of a training session.
 Light cardio helps rid the body of lactic acid and other waste that builds during exercise.
 These allow the body to recover much faster.